-The researchers note that BCAA supplementation alone does not appear to enhance muscle protein synthesis more than consuming high quality protein sources containing all the essential amino acids.
+The researchers note that BCAA supplementation alone does not appear to enhance muscle protein synthesis more than consuming high-quality protein sources containing all the essential amino acids.

 Other essential amino acids are also important in building and repairing muscle.
 For example, a

-The researchers behind this study also show their support for BCAA use in general for people who follow a regular, moderate intensity exercise program.
+The researchers behind this study also show their support for BCAA use in general for people who follow a regular moderate-intensity exercise program.